rudymatela/udge/README.md

 * support for "library" solutions where one has to implement a specific function;
 * a rank with a few selectable formats;
+* simple plaintext file database, no need to setup an SQL server and database;
 * (for now) support for solutions in C, Python and Haskell.

 Udge is implemented in Bash and works on Linux systems with Nginx.